 IoT-Based Air Quality Monitoring System consists of electrochemical sensors which monitor the constituents which result in pollution like aerosol, VOC, CO, CO2, and temperature-humidity and will trigger an alarm when the air quality goes down beyond a certain level, which means when there are amount of harmful gases present in the air.
 The system shows the air quality in PPM on the display or the web page or in the mobile application, so that it can be monitored very easily.

 Analysis of collected data

-The data of all the gas sensors used for measuring gases in the air is fed to microcontroller for analysis, and it results in the Pollution level in PPM (parts per million).
+The data of all the gas sensors used for measuring gases in the air is fed to the microcontroller for analysis, and it results in the Pollution level in PPM (parts per million).
 Gas sensors give the output in the form of voltage levels, using Analog-to-Digital conversion the digital data is outputted.
 The data fetched is sent to the server using wifi or cellular network or any other LPWAN protocol.
-The sensors make use of LoRa too, a low powered wireless solution.
+The sensors make use of LoRa too, a low-powered wireless solution.
 IoT Dashboards, web apps or mobile applications read the data from the database and create data visuals for the user.

 Cities today use fixed air quality monitoring stations to measure pollution levels throughout the city, while these can give extremely high levels of accuracy, they have high prices as well and it makes it difficult for the authorities to achieve coverage in the whole city.

 To solve this problem, IoT Technology with mobile air quality monitoring reduces the cost, increases coverage and provides more flexibility as compared to traditional air quality monitors.
 These air quality monitors, rather than measuring gases in parts-per-million, provide the information in the lines of a traffic light system- red- harmful, amber- warning, green- good.
 Though they don’t provide the exact number, the sensors are quite accurate for a fraction of the price of fixed stations.